Script step

 print(my_script)

-You can alternatively use the create and update function.
-That way you control that operation executed is the one intended.
+You can alternatively use the create and update functions to have explicit control over the operation being executed.

 wizata_dsapi.api().create(